Waterloo Engineering Endowment Fund

 Since its creation in 1987, ESSCO’s goal has been to promote “unity, continuity, and visibility among Ontario engineering students”.

 Canadian Federation of Engineering Students

 The Canadian Federation of Engineering Students (CFES) is a national, bilingual organization that represents approximately 81,000 engineering students across Canada.
 The CFES aims to provide opportunities in support of an all-encompassing education for engineering students in Canada to become unparalleled professionals in their field.

 The Federation represents and promotes Canadian undergraduate engineering students on a national and international level.
 The goal of the CFES is to solicit, represent, organize and exchange views, information, and activities pertinent to the goals of the members at a national level to improve the quality and scope of Canadian engineering education and experience.

-Feds was formed over 50 years ago in response to undergrad concerns that were going unheard.
-Feds represents the student voice on issues like tuition, mental health, housing, campus safety and transit, and provide services like affordable food options. ,mental health support, and clubs.
+WUSA was formed over 50 years ago in response to undergrad concerns that were going unheard.
+WUSA represents the student voice on issues like tuition, mental health, housing, campus safety and transit, and provide services like affordable food options, mental health support, and clubs.

 WUSA operates eight commercial services, 13 student run services, supports over 200 clubs and facilitates orientation and welcome week.

 The IEA or Intercollegiate Engineering Alliance is a global online community of students studying engineering.
 This group does not provide advocacy, as it spans many different countries and education systems.
 Rather, they are a social group which connect member students and member schools to events ran by alliance members and the IEA itself.

 As students under Waterloo Engineering Society, our school is an alliance member.
 That means you will hear about IEA event through our news channels.
 You can also choose to sign up individually and be connected with the greater engineering student community.